nmeum/depp/README.md

 ## Installation

-This program can be installed using `go install`, it requires the go toolchain to be setup correctly and `$GOPATH` to be set.
-If go is configured correctly, simply run the following command:
+Clone the repository and ran the following commands:

+    $ make
-	$ go install github.com/nmeum/depp/...@latest
+    $ sudo make install

-To ease packaging, a `GNUmakfile` is also provided which automatically installs the binary and the available documentation files to the appropriate locations.

-In either case, two binaries will be installed: `depp` for generating HTML files on a per-repository basis and `depp-index` which can optionally be used to generate an HTML index page for listing all hosted git repositories.
+This will install two binaries: `depp` for generating HTML files on a per-repository basis and `depp-index` which can optionally be used to generate an HTML index page for listing all hosted git repositories.
 Both commands are further described in the provided man page, a usage example is provided below.

 ## Usage